Geometry-Aware Edge-State Tracking for Resilient Affine Formation Control: Geometry-Aware Estimators

 with a covariance structure

-where $\mathbf{R}_{ij}$ is the noise covariance for available observations from model (\ref{equ: obs model}), and this expression for $\mathbf{R}^{\text{geo}}_{ij,k}$ is derived in Appendix \ref{sec: Derivation of geo cov}.
-A unique solution using (\ref{equ: geometric estimator}) is guaranteed if $\mathbf{H}_{i,k}$ is full row rank, which translates to some geometric conditions which we refer to as \textit{geometric feasibility}.
+This is the RAL solution and the derivation of (\ref{equ: cov of geo est}) is shown in Appendix \ref{sec: Derivation of geo cov}, and a unique solution using (\ref{equ: geometric estimator}) is guaranteed if $\bm{H}_{i,k}$ is of full row rank, which translates to some geometric conditions which we refer to as \textit{geometric feasibility}, and define as follows.

-\begin{remarkx}[\textit{Geometric feasibility for RAL}] Estimator (\ref{equ: ATP estimator}) is geometrically feasible if and only if $\mathbf{Y}_{i,k}$ contains at least observations of $D$ neighboring agents that are not collinear in $\mathbb{R}^2$ or coplanar in $\mathbb{R}^3$ in the nominal configuration. \end{remarkx} Some examples are given in Fig. \ref{fig: geometry rel pos} to explain this feasibility further.
-As $\mathbf{H}_{i,k}=\mathbf{P}\mathbf{B}_{i,k}$, geometric feasibility can be decomposed into necessary conditions of $\mathbf{P}$ and $\mathbf{B}_{i,k}$: configuration $\mathbf{P}$ is \textit{generic} \cite{Lin2016affine} and $N_{i,k}\geq D$ meaning $\mathbf{B}_{i,k}$ has at least $D$ columns.
-Another intuitive understanding of geometrical feasibility for RAL is the minimum number of independent equations to solve for the parameters $\bm{\Theta}^*$ in the underlying affine transformation.

-Although geometric feasibility can be achieved in various scenarios, it can still be violated in loosely connected networks.
-To overcome this limitation, we introduce two approaches to relax the geometric feasibility for the broader applicability of the geometric estimator and more optimal estimations.